Scales: Scales of measures

 where $\mathcal{B}$ is the set of Borel subsets of $X$. \end{definition}

-\begin{definition}[Packing scales of a measure] Let $ \Psi$ be a scaling and $ \mu$ a non-null Borel measure on a metric space $(X,d)$.
-We define \emph{ packing and $ * $-packing scales} of $ \mu$ by:
+\begin{definition}[Packing scales of a measure] Let $ \Scl$ be a scaling and $ \mu$ a non-null Borel measure on a metric space $(X,d)$.
+We define the \emph{ packing and $ * $-packing scales} of $ \mu$ by:

-\end{definition} \begin{remark} In order to avoid excluding the null measure $0$, we set $ \Psi_H 0 = \Psi^*_H 0 = \Psi_P 0 = \Psi^*_P 0 = 0 $. \end{remark} The lemma below will allows to compare local scales with the other scales of measures. \begin{lemma} Let $\mu$ be a Borel measure on $X$.
+\end{definition} \begin{remark} In order to avoid excluding the null measure $0$, we set as a convention:

+\end{remark} The lemma below will allow us to compare local scales with the other scales of measures. \begin{lemma} Let $\mu$ be a Borel measure on $X$.
 Then for any Borel subset $F$ of $X$ such that $\mu(F) > 0$, the restriction $ \sigma $ of $\mu$ to $F$ verifies:

-Moreover, if there exists $\alpha >0$ such that $ F \subset \left\{ x \in X : \overline \Psi_{\loc} \mu ( x) > \alpha \right\}$, it holds then:
+Moreover, if there exists $\alpha >0$ such that $ F \subset \left\{ x \in X : \overline \Scl_{\loc} \mu ( x) > \alpha \right\}$, it holds then:

-and similarly if $ F \subset \left\{ x \in X : \underline \Psi_{\loc} \mu ( x) > \alpha \right\}$, it holds:
+and similarly if $ F \subset \left\{ x \in X : \underline \Scl_{\loc} \mu ( x) > \alpha \right\}$, it holds:

 \end{lemma} \begin{proof} Consider a point $x \in X$, then for any $\epsilon > 0$, one has $ \sigma ( B(x, \epsilon)) \le \mu( B(x, \epsilon))$, thus by definition of local scales: